-Explore Andhra Pradesh Hyderabad/Secunderabad Around Hyderabad Eastern and northern Andhra Pradesh Southern Andhra Pradesh Share WARANGAL – “one stone” – 150km northeast of Hyderabad and just about possible to visit as a day-trip, was the Hindu capital of the Kakatiyan empire in the twelfth and thirteenth centuries.
+Explore Andhra Pradesh and Telangana Hyderabad/Secunderabad Around Hyderabad Eastern and northern Andhra Pradesh Southern Andhra Pradesh Share WARANGAL – “one stone” – 150km northeast of Hyderabad and just about possible to visit as a day-trip, was the Hindu capital of the Kakatiyan empire in the twelfth and thirteenth centuries.
 Like other Deccan cities, it changed hands many times between the Hindus and the Muslims – something reflected the remains you see today.
 Warangal’s fort is famous for its two circles of fortifications: the outer made of earth with a moat, and the inner of stone.
 Four roads into the centre meet at the ruined Shiva temple of Swayambhu (1162).
 At its southern gateway, another Shiva temple, from the fourteenth century, is in much better shape; inside, the remains of an enormous lingam came originally from the Swayambhu shrine.
 Also inside the citadel is the Shirab Khan, or Audience Hall, an early eleventh-century building very similar to Mandu’s Hindola Mahal.
 Some 6km north of town just off the main road beside the slopes of Hanamkonda Hill, the largely basalt Chalukyan-style “thousand-pillared” Shiva temple was constructed in 1163.
 A low-roofed building on several stepped stages, it features superb carvings and shrines to Vishnu, Shiva and Surya, the sun god.
 They lead off the mandapa, whose numerous finely carved columns give the temple its name.
 In front, a polished Nandi bull was carved out of a single stone.
 A Bhadrakali temple stands at the top of the hill.